-The location points for each EIP-AGRI Operational the Operational Groups, in most cases are far reach of 'Geographical Location' for each group can be for on the National Rural Network website, and also o al Groups
+The location points for each EIP-AGRI Operational Grou the Operational Groups, in most cases are far reachin 'Geographical Location' for each group can be found i National Rural Network (NRN) website, and also on the p Project relates to the group's Lead Partner, however g regionally and nationally.
+A specific indication of n the EIP-AGRI Project Storyboard Database on the EIP-AGRI Service Point website.

-P-AGRI